 If you love WWII nonfiction, you’ll enjoy this Estonian biography, Into Exile.

 Into Exile was first published in English in 2013 and later translated into Estonian.
 Yet, the author is actually Estonian with Baltic roots.
-Go figure.

-A Thank You To Our Local Contributors:
+A Thank You To Our Local Contributors

 Anne-Grete is a researcher working in the Netherlands.
 Books and traveling are big passions of hers.
 However, she also enjoys cooking, tennis, and spending time with friends.
 Lately, books are invading Anne-Grete’s life in all ways imaginable and she is loving every second.
 Anne-Grete’s huge dream is to connect her everyday life and work with books and reading.